 G R O W T H

-View original version here.
+View original (PDF) version here.

 Although we are actively responding to these crises, Servant Partners is not primarily a relief agency.
 Rather, we are committed to the lengthy work of equipping people to seek holistic transformation in themselves and their communities, empowered by the Holy Spirit.
 We desire to see marginalized communities strengthened and flourishing despite hardships.

 Growth is a sign of hope.
 God calls us not to settle for survival, but to pray for the growth of His holistic Kingdom, for the growth of the body of Christ and of the Spirit’s work in our lives.
 Evil, like a weed or virus, can grow too, but we can rest assured that the Kingdom’s expansion cannot be slowed.
 And one day, the Kingdom will choke out all that is invasive.

 Derek and Lisa Engdahl